-- Preheat oven to 300 degrees F. Butter the bottom and sides of a 9" springform pan, and sprinkle 1 tbsp of cocoa powder over bottom and sides.
+- Preheat oven to 300°F. Butter the bottom and sides of a 9" springform pan, and sprinkle 1 tablespoon of cocoa powder over bottom and sides.
 Shake the pan until the cocoa powder coats the buttered areas, discarding any excess loose powder.

 - Add chocolate and butter to a microwave-safe bowl and microwave in 20 second intervals, whisking well after each interval, until melted and smooth.
 Set aside to cool slightly.

 - In a mixing bowl, whisk together stout, sugar, and salt.
 Add eggs and whisk until combined.

 - Pour a small drizzle of the melted chocolate/butter mixture into the bowl with the egg mixture as you whisk constantly.
 Go very slowly as to not cook the eggs.
 Continue pouring the chocolate/butter into the egg mixture until everything is combined, whisking the entire time.